tilt-dev/tilt.build/docs/local_resource.md

 ```

 Note that the `docker_build` call specifies `ignore='helloworld.proto'`.
 This is
-because we DON'T want an edit to that proto file to kick off a Docker build.
+because we DON'T want an edit to that proto file to _directly_ kick off an update to
-Rather, an edit to `helloworld.proto` triggers the local resource to generate
+our Docker image (in this case, a Live Update).
+Rather, an edit to `helloworld.proto`
-protobufs; when these protobufs appear on disk, they register as file changes and
+triggers the local resource to generate protobufs; when these protobufs appear on disk,
-trigger a Live Update to the `hello-world` resource, i.e. they get `sync`'d to
+they register as file changes and trigger a Live Update to the `hello-world` resource,
-the container where `hello-world` is running.
+i.e. they get `sync`'d to the container where `hello-world` is running.

 To see this pattern in action, check out [this example repo](https://github.com/windmilleng/local_resource_example).